Stacey Grey

 CH

-Stacey Grey was meant for things
+Stacey Grey never wanted better things

 And I just can’t forget her.